Dvd-Znf/monero-api-cli/README.md

 ![helpimage](./imgs/Screenshot_Help.png)

 If no additional arguments are passed it will go into REPL mode
-Otherwise it will just take the argument and display the help message asociated with it
+Otherwise it will just take the argument and display the help message associated with it
 #### get_info
 Calls the get_info RPC method
 #### version (REPL only)